Lie Theory for Asymptotic Symmetries in General Relativity: The NU Group

 where $F^{-1}$ is the inverse in the group $\mathcal{N}$.
 Since $\Lor$ is a Lie group, inversion is smooth and we may suppress it in the following computations.
 Having endowed $\mathcal{N}$ with the subspace topology of $C^\infty (\R \times \SSS^2)$, continuity of $\iota$ will follow if we can establish the continuity of the mapping

-We apply now the exponential law \cite[Theorem B]{AS15} in its strong form: The map $i_1$ is continuous if and only if the adjoint map
+We apply now the exponential law \cite[Theorem B]{AS15} in its strong form: The map $i_1$ is continuous if and only if the associated map

 is a $C^{0,\infty}$-mapping.
-Recall that a mapping is of class $C^{0,\infty}$ if it is continuous and infinitely often continuously differentiable with respect to the second component (i.e.~in the present case wrt.~$(t,\z)$).
+Recall that a mapping is of class $C^{0,\infty}$ if it is continuous and infinitely often continuously differentiable with respect to the second component (i.e.~in the present case, with respect to $(t,\z)$).
 Rewriting the latter formula we see that

 Now $\delta$ and the evaluation maps are smooth and we know that $\Lor$ acts smoothly on $\SSS^2$.
 From the chain rule for $C^{r,s}$-mappings \cite[Lemma 3.17 and 3.18]{AS15} we deduce that $i_1^\wedge$ is a $C^{0,\infty}$-map if the map $H \colon \mathcal{N} \times (\R \times \SSS^2) \rightarrow \R, (F , (t,\z)) \mapsto F^{-1} (t,\z)$ is a $C^{0,\infty}$-map.
-By construction we see that $H (F, \cdot)$ solves the implicit equation \eqref{NU:imp:eq} for the function $F \in \mathcal{N}$.
+By construction, $H (F, \cdot)$ solves the implicit equation \eqref{NU:imp:eq} for the function $F \in \mathcal{N}$.
 Hence we can treat the whole equation as an implicit equation with parameter $F$.
 It is well known that the implicit function theorem with (continuous) parameter yields a smooth solution which depends continuously on the parameter.
 In other words the map $H$ will be of class $C^{0,\infty}$ as a result of the implicit function theorem.
-Thus we can deduce continuity of the inversion in the NU-group from an implicit function theorem with parameter in a locally convex space (a suitable version of the theorem is recorded in \cite[Proposition 2.1.]{hg06}). \end{proof}
+Thus we can deduce continuity of the inversion in the NU group from an implicit function theorem with parameter in a locally convex space (a suitable version of the theorem is recorded in \cite[Proposition 2.1.]{hg06}). \end{proof}